What to Remember When a Client Suddenly Goes Quiet

 You’re not alone.

-Whether you're a designer, consultant, strategist, or service provider, there comes a point in every B2B relationship where communication slows... or stalls entirely.
+Whether you're a designer, consultant, strategist, or creative service provider, there comes a point in nearly every client relationship where communication stalls.
+You’ve done your part.
+You’re waiting on feedback, next steps, or final sign-off — and instead… silence.

-1. They’re Overwhelmed (and You’re Not Their Only Fire)
+1. They’re Overwhelmed (And You’re Not Their Only Fire)

-Your email isn’t being ignored — it’s buried under 147 others.
+Your email isn’t being ignored—it’s buried under 147 others.

 2. Decision-Making Bottlenecks

-4. Budgets or Internal Shifts Happened
+4. Budget or Internal Changes Happened

-5. The Project Fell in Priority (But Not in Value)
+5. The Project Dropped in Priority

+And yes, that hurts.
 But here’s the truth:

 Their urgency ≠ your value.

-✔️ Follow up with kindness AND clarity.
+• Follow up with kindness AND clarity

-✔️ Lead, don’t chase.
+• Lead, don’t chase

 Keep showing up.
 Keep building.
 Keep going.